legotrainkid/Legos-Railroader-Mod-Docs/Library-Of-Stuff.md

 ## weightOnDrivers (Optional, only applies to steam locomotives, default = 0)

 Used to change the factor of adhesion on steam locomotives

+## weightEmpty (Optional, default = 0)

+Changes the empty weight of a car, 0 leaves it unchanged

 ## removes (Optional)